uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 be set either using ``rtcSetGeometryTransform`` or ``rtcSetGeometryTransformQuaternion``.
 Mixing both representations is not allowed.
-Spherical linear interpolation will be used, iff the transformation matizes are set with ``rtcSetGeometryTransformQuaternion``.
+Spherical linear interpolation will be used, iff the transformation matrices are set with ``rtcSetGeometryTransformQuaternion``.

 For an example of this feature see the tutorial `Quaternion Motion